nazar-pc/ronion/spec.md

 Is used at the end of the packet to fill it til packet size (so that all packets have the same size).

 #### Commands
-Commands explain what node should do with the packet it has received, supported commands are listed below.
+Commands explain what node MUST do with the packet it has received, supported commands are listed below.

 Each command is represented by number from the range `1..255`.
 The list of supported commands is given below, unused numbers are reserved for future versions of the specification: